exercism/website-copy/tracks/perl5/two-fer/mentoring.md

 ## Common Suggestions

 - Suggest using a default value instead of any form of conditionals.
-- If the student is using perl 5.2>, suggest using the `experimentals` module but make them aware that they're unlikely to find that particular patter in the wild.
+- If the student is using perl 5.2>, suggest using the `experimentals` module but make them aware that they're unlikely to find that particular pattern in the wild.
 - If the student is using perl <5.2, suggest upgrading to get new features - but, again, make them aware that not every situation they might walk into is going to be running the latest version
 - Some people need help with running the tests.
 - Check indentation.